 Rational Zero Theorem

-The Rational Zero Theorem helps identify possible rational roots of a polynomial by considering factors of the constant term and the leading coefficient.
-These candidates can be tested to find actual zeros, simplifying the process of solving polynomial equations.
+The Rational Zero Theorem helps identify all possible rational zeros of a polynomial by considering factors of the constant term and the leading coefficient.
+These possible zeros are tested to find actual roots, simplifying the process of solving polynomial equations.

 Recommended video: